On Tamagawa numbers of CM tori: Computations of some product cases

-We will need the following result. \begin{prop} Let $H\subset G$ be a normal subgroup of a finite group $G$, let $A$ be a $G$-module, and let $n\ge 1$ be a positive integer.
+\begin{prop} Let $H\subset G$ be a normal subgroup of a finite group $G$, let $A$ be a $G$-module, and let $n\ge 1$ be a positive integer.
 If $H^q(H, A)=0$ for all $0 < q < n$, then we have a 5-term long exact sequence